-Agility service
+Agility Service

-The Agility service is the Vantage component which executes the actions relating to Agility job submission and interaction with Agility: Job Profile, and Job XML.
-Agility features are enabled in Vantage Enterprise Master Control.
+The Agility Service is the Vantage component which executes the actions relating to Agility job submission and interaction with Agility: Job Profile, and Job XML.
+Agility features are enabled by the Vantage Agility ECS License license.

 All-in-one domain